allenliu88/opentelemetry-java-instrumentation-propagator-ext/README.md

 ## Introduction

+The new propagator `b3multi-ext` extend `b3multi` propagator to fit [istio http request headers propagation](https://istio.io/latest/docs/tasks/observability/distributed-tracing/overview/#trace-context-propagation).

+It will auto propagate the following http headers:
+- x-request-id
+- x-b3-traceid
+- x-b3-spanid
+- x-b3-parentspanid
+- x-b3-sampled
+- Customize the http request headers with option `-Dotel.instrumentation.propagate.http.request.headers=x-ot-span-context,X-Custom-Id,X-Custom-Name`

-Extensions add new features and capabilities to the agent without having to create a separate distribution (for examples and ideas, see [Use cases for extensions](#sample-use-cases)).
+> Extensions add new features and capabilities to the agent without having to create a separate distribution (for examples and ideas, see [Use cases for extensions](#sample-use-cases)).

-The contents in this folder demonstrate how to create an extension for the OpenTelemetry Java instrumentation agent, with examples for every extension point.

 > Read both the source code and the Gradle build script, as they contain documentation that explains the purpose of all the major components.

 ## Build and add extensions